Our base of operations is at PopBrixton, a hub for micro-enterprise, start-ups and community organisations in south London.

 Shortly after the beds were built in March 2016 we held our launch day, which saw participants sowing the first seeds of Pop Farm.

 PopFarm is now an innovative community garden which aims to improve wellbeing through increasing people’s access to nature in the city.
-We offer free training and community engagement, supporting people to grow food and flowers.
+We offer free workshops every week outside winter, supporting people to grow food and flowers.

 All of the growing activity not only creates social benefit, but also significant harvests of fruit and vegetables.
 These are given to traders on site, for use in their cooking, as well as to the local people who have grown the food.
 By providing fresh, locally-grown, chemical-free produce, grown with local people, we improve the health and wellbeing of the community as a whole.